 >> For city and country air pollution levels, see the World Health Organization.

-Prevention: Travellers should take measures to prevent mosquito bites during the daytime.
+Prevention: Travellers should take measures to prevent mosquito bites both indoors and outdoors, especially during the daytime.
 Insect-bite prevention measures include applying a DEET-containing repellent to exposed skin, applying permethrin spray (or solution) to clothing and gear, wearing long sleeves and pants, getting rid of water containers around dwellings and ensuring that door and window screens work properly.
-There is currently no preventive medication or vaccine against Dengue.
+There is no preventive vaccine against Chikungunya.

 Tuberculosis treatment involves taking antibiotics for a minimum of 6 months.
 Drug-resistant TB is a major concern as an increasing number of people are no longer able to be treated with previously effective drugs.
 Due to misuse of antibiotic therapies, patients can develop multi-drug resistant Tuberculosis (MDR TB).
 When a second line of antibiotics fail to cure the multi-drug resistant infection, it is known as extensively drug-resistant Tuberculosis (XDR TB).